erajasekar/lmes-feedback/PITCHME.md

 * LMES already doing great job to help students to learn practical knowledge.
 * They have more than 5 lakh followers.
 * They work with schools, colleges and conduct workshops.
+* They work with 600 students every month.

 ---